matt-42/lithium/docs/getting_started.md

 There is two ways to get started with lithium:
   - Using the command line interface, which build and run programs inside docker containers.
-  - By instaling lithium locally
+  - By installing lithium locally

 ## Using the command line interface